Education / Credentials

 NEAHMA Maintenance Trainings

 This curriculum was developed by HUD and the EPA specifically for maintenance, administrative staff and Contractors; that may conduct routine maintenance and repairs on surfaces that contain lead-based paint.
 HUD requires this training for all pre-1978 properties that receive any Federal assistance or funding.
-The course also includes activities and exercises to help you identify methods of reducing the amount of dust you create, and containing and cleaning up the dust you created. *This training will become mandatory for all contractors beginning 2010!
+The course also includes activities and exercises to help you identify methods of reducing the amount of dust you create, and containing and cleaning up the dust you created.

 This workshop will provide an overview of fair housing laws and all protected classes, but the focus on the training will be residents with disabilities and topics that relate directly to maintenance and custodial staff.
 Focusing on assisting resident and their requests.

-REAC
+Understanding REAC Inspections

 This workshop covers a short history of REAC and UPCS (Uniform Physical Condition Standards), property areas covered by UPCS and UPCS scoring system.
 Including short and long term preparation for inspection, explanation of what to do on inspection day and recent REAC/Industry communications.